ashwath6105/metacrafters-intermediate-module-1/README.md

 This function allows externals callers to set a value.
 The value variable is assigned said value.
 This function has 2 conditions:
 1. The caller has to be the 'owner'
-2. the amount to be set should be greater then zero.
+2. the amount to be set connot be equal to zero.

 If both conditions are met, the value variable is updated with the value of data.